Play

 Professional and collegiate sports, theater and ballet, museums galore, and then – the world’s largest music festival

-Non-stop, year-round fun!
 You will be hard-pressed to find a weekend in Milwaukee when there is nothing to do.
 Professional sports teams play year-round.
 Theater, dance and opera companies keep the stages filled with action.
-And there are dozens of small clubs offering a variety of music, including blues, jazz, swing and rock 'n' roll.
-If your musical tastes are more classical, you might enjoy a night with the Milwaukee Symphony Orchestra at its new home in the restored historic Bradley Symphony Center on West Wisconsin Avenue.
+And there are dozens of small clubs offering a variety of music, including blues, jazz, swing and rock ’n’ roll.
+If your musical tastes are more classical, you might enjoy a night with the Milwaukee Symphony Orchestra at its home in the restored, historic Bradley Symphony Center on West Wisconsin Avenue.
+If you are looking for Las Vegas-style entertainment, head over to the Potawatomi Casino Hotel, which is located just south of the downtown on Canal Street.
+It is just completing a $190 million renovation that features new gaming areas, restaurants, bars and sportsbook.
+It offers everything from bingo to roulette, poker, blackjack and slot machines for the total Vegas experience.

-Perhaps you're just hungry.
+Perhaps you’re just hungry.
 If so, you will be amazed at the variety of excellent ethnic restaurants and world-renowned chefs in the metropolitan area.
-The Bartolotta Restaurants, a family-owned developer of Milwaukee's top restaurants, offers some of the cities most beautiful and unique sites.
-Or you may want to organize a group of friends for a Riverwalk boat tour.
+Or you may want to organize a group of friends for a RiverWalk boat tour.
 Whatever your tastes, you will quickly discover there is no shortage of things to do in Milwaukee.

 The Milwaukee area is blessed with a variety of cultural attractions: